Winston-Lin/dziganto.github.io/_posts/2018-1-3-Creating-Conda-Environments.md

 You have a few options.
 You could search for a substitute function in the new version.
 It may or may not exist.
 Not the worst option but definitely requires a bit of effort without a guarantee of success.
 Alternatively, you could write your own function to substitute in.
 This likely requies some heavy lifting, though it could make your code a little more robust.
 All in all this is not a great option either.

 At this point you're starting to sweat.
-You expected to devote a few minutes to knocking off the rust but now you're reconfiguring old code.
+You expected to devote a few minutes to knocking off the rust but now you're contemplating reconfiguring old code.
+Not fun.

 There is another option and it's particularly enticing.
-If you were smart, you enumerated package versions in your code so you know exactly what made it go so many months ago.
+Because you're whip smart, you enumerated package versions in your code so you know exactly what made it go many months ago.
 If only you could revert your packages then all would be well, right?

 Not so fast!
 You've written code recently for another project that leverages new functions from the updated libraries.
 You break that code by reverting.